 For a full list of equipment made available to you, please see the Equipment form below:

 Each club gets their first $100 of printing free each month, any additional printing is an extra cost.
 Fiona at the UCSA Reception can help with this.

 Promotion of Events

-CANTA club pages UCSA Noticeboards (get your posters stamped at UCSA reception) UCSA bollards (on request through clubs team) UC TV (on request through clubs team)
+CANTA club pages UCSA Noticeboards (get your posters stamped at UCSA reception) UCSA bollards (on request through clubs team) UC TV (on request through the UCTV team)

 Please remember that space is at a premium as we have so many epic clubs, so stay on top and register as soon as the email comes through.
 We do our best to ensure you have the space and power that you need but please be understanding if you don’t end up with quite what you asked for.

 Clubs days are essential for both new and existing clubs alike.
 They create an opportunity to read the student market and see how much demand there is for what you do.
 They are a great marketing tool and should be used to showcase what your club is all about, and hey you might even give out some free stuff!

 Clubs Day is only for affiliated clubs, so please ensure you’ve got it all sorted!